VasilisAvgoustakis/rrrrr/docs/config-schema.md

 ### Schema of the app configuration.layers

 - **Type**: `LayersConfig`
+  - Each element in the array must be unique.
   - Each element in the array must be one of the following values:
     - `modelVisualization`
 - **Required**: &#10003; Yes